alaeddinejebali/AngularJS-Examples/README.md

 </html>
 ```

-#Example #4 (Sort using either by Id or by Content) and either in ASC or DESC order
+## Example 5 (Sort using either by Id or by Content) and either in ASC or DESC order
 ```html
 <html>
 <head>